 Practice: Eric Lindstrom advocates for workers and their causes.
 In his labor practice, Mr. Lindstrom represents unions in organizing campaigns, collective bargaining, impasse, and contract enforcement.
-He appears in arbitration, before state and national labor agencies, and in litigation and appeals arising out of labor disputes.
-He defends employees in layoff, disciplinary, and professional licensing proceedings.
-He has also litigated constitutional, free speech and civil rights cases, drafted legislation, and advises political and activist campaigns.
+He has appeared in arbitrations, before state and national labor agencies, and in litigation and appeals arising out of labor disputes.
+He also defends employees in layoff, disciplinary, and professional licensing proceedings.
+He has litigated constitutional, free speech and civil rights cases, drafted legislation, and advised political and activist campaigns.

-Mr. Lindstrom began his career litigating employee-side class action lawsuits.
-In 2013, Mr. Lindstrom moved to Florida, joining the front lines of the labor movement in the Deep South.
+Mr. Lindstrom began his career litigating class action lawsuits.
+In 2013, he moved to Florida, joining the front lines of the labor movement in the Deep South.
 He quickly became a leading union attorney in Florida and a named-partner with Egan, Lev, Lindstrom & Siwica.
 In 2020, he returned to Sacramento, rejoining the California labor movement.

-Education: Mr. Lindstrom earned his bachelor’s degree with distinction from Iowa State University in 2007 and earned his law degree cum laude from the University of California Hastings College of Law in 2010.
-In law school, Mr. Lindstrom was an editor for the Hastings Women’s Law Journal and served an externship for U.S. District Court Chief Judge Vaughn R. Walker (N.D.
+Education: Mr. Lindstrom earned his bachelor’s degree with distinction from Iowa State University in 2007 and earned his law degree cum laude in 2010 from the University of California College of the Law, San Francisco.
+In law school, Mr. Lindstrom was an editor for the Women’s Law Journal and served an externship for U.S. District Court Chief Judge Vaughn R. Walker (N.D.
 Cal.).

-Lecturer/Speaker: In addition to speaking about his work at labor conferences, Mr. Lindstrom provides legal updates and trainings to unions throughout Northern California.
+Lecturer/Speaker: In addition to speaking at labor and employment conferences, Mr. Lindstrom provides legal updates and trainings to unions.

 Gridley Unified School District v.
 Reed (2021) OAH No. 2021040523 (teacher prevailed in dismissal proceeding; wrongfully terminated teacher reinstated; school district ordered to pay the teacher's attorney's fees).